The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A defective sensor or a flawed calibration could cause your system to turn off and on continuously.
-This is referred to as short cycling.
+A faulty sensor or calibration could result in your system constantly turning on and off that is known as short cycling.
 This could have a negative effect on your comfort and result in unnecessary wear and tears on the compressor.
-Fortunately, these issues can often be fixed with the simple act of replacing the batteries in your thermostat or resetting the breakers.
+Fortunately the majority of these issues can be corrected by the simple act of replacing the thermostat’s batteries or resetting the breaker.

-Check your thermostat for indications of wear and damage.
-Look for signs of dirt or dust, and make sure the thermostat isn’t too exposed to sunlight.
-The fan blades must be inspected for any signs of rust or damage.
-These simple checks can help avoid costly repairs in the near future, and will ensure that your equipment is operating as efficiently as it is possible.
+It’s also important to check your thermostat for any signs of wear or damage.
+Check for evidence of dust or dirt, and make sure the thermostat isn’t too exposed to sunlight.
+The fan blades need to be examined for any signs of rust or damage.
+These simple checks will prevent costly repairs in the future and will ensure that your equipment is running as smoothly as it can.

 Explore More